 Think of your parental involvement

 Kids at a young age are not mature enough to always make the best decisions, especially when it comes to online interactions.
 So, as a parent, you must keep your eyes wide open.
 Make sure you emphasize rules and expectations well in advance.
 Having parental control means that you get to decide what your child can look at and for how long.
 Take time to educate your child about proper security.
 Talk to your child and make them aware of any issues that may arise.
 Explain what cyberbullying is, warn them that everything said, and posted online stays recorded forever, and teach them how to recognize what games are appropriate for their age.
+Social media plays a significant role in new generations’ daily lives; having a parental control app will protect kids and teens from cyber crimes and other internet addictions.

 Consider your family budget